Glacier National Park

 Glacier National Park, the Crown of the Continent, is a pristine ecosystem of mountains, lakes and the headwaters of streams to the west and east and contains many plant and animal species https://www.nps.gov/glac/index.htm.
 We will spend a week of world-class hiking with professional naturalists to see and learn much as possible about Glacier.

-Day 1: All travelers should arrive to the Glacier Institute Field Camp between 4:00pm and 5:00pm.
-Those of us arriving at Glacier International Airport will group together to shuttle to the Glacier Institute.
+Day 1: All travelers should arrive to the Glacier Institute Field Camp between 3:00pm and 4:00pm.
+Those arriving to the Glacier Park International Airport can be picked up for transport to Field Camp with stop at grocery store.
 Over happy hour we will review the schedule for the week and risk management policies.
 After dinner we will go for evening walk to Quarter-Circle bridge.

 Day 8: The trip will end after breakfast.
-We will gather in groups to shuttle back to the airport.
+Transport is available to Glacier International Airport.

-Hikes will be at elevations of 5,000 to 8,100 feet.
-All hikers should have AOC experience with hikes of the appropriate difficulty and expect speed of 2-2.5 mph for six to eight hours.
+Hikes will be 9 miles on average (range from 8-12 miles) with average elevation gain of 1,500 feet (range 400-2,700 feet) and at elevations of 5,000 to 8,100 feet.
+All hikers should have completed D4 and D5 hikes and expect speed of 2-2.5 mph for six to eight hours.
 Because of the real potential for grizzly bear encounters while hiking in Glacier National Park, it is not safe for people to become separated from the group.
 Therefore, it is imperative that you are able to maintain the hiking pace and be on time.
-All hikes will be lead by a professional naturalist who is trained in backcountry group safety.
 Hikes are subject to change depending on trail and road closures.

 Accommodations and Food